restful-ma/rest-ruler/README.md

 A detailed description of the project and implemented components can be found in the [architecture documentation](./docs/architecture.md).

+## Evaluation

+You will find the artifacts related to the empirical evaluation of RESTRuler in [this repository](https://github.com/restful-ma/rest-ruler-evaluation).

 ## General Usage Instructions

 For a quick start, you can simply download `rest-ruler.jar` for a certain [release](https://github.com/restful-ma/rest-ruler/releases).